OctopusDeploy/docs/docs/patterns/rolling-deployments.md

 ![](/docs/images/3702851/3964945.png)

-NuGet package steps and [PowerShell steps](/docs/home/deploying-applications/custom-scripts.md), however, target roles, which may contain multiple deployment targets.
+NuGet package steps andÂ [PowerShell steps](/docs/home/deploying-applications/custom-scripts.md), however, target roles, which may contain multiple deployment targets.
 When a single step targets multiple machines, the step is run on those machines **in parallel**.
 So to recap:

 - Deployment steps are run in sequence
 - The actions performed by each step are performed in parallel on all deployment targets